cody-joe-gilbert/SU19SparkClass/README.md

 * `pom.xml` Maven dependencies file for HMDA etl scripts in `src`
 * `runscript.sh` Script used to run Scala etl code for US Census Geography data
 * `translateShapefiles.scala` Scala etl code for translating US Census Shapefiles to JSON files
+* `JoinData.scala` contains scripts/functions used to join HMDA data with the institution dataset

 #### HDFS Data